busterswt/MNAIOv2/README.rst

 Optional
 ^^^^^^^^

 The variables here are optional, as there are defaults in place.
+Change them according to your deployment preference:

 Set the OpenStack-Ansible branch
   ``export MNAIO_OSA_BRANCH="${MNAIO_OSA_BRANCH:-master}"``